Psychology

 Credits 3

-Explores historical views and current perspectives of abnormal behavior.
-Emphasizes major diagnostic categories and criteria, individual and social factors of maladaptive behavior, and types of therapy.
+This course explores historical views and current perspectives of abnormal behavior.
+Emphasis is placed on major diagnostic categories and criteria, individual and social factors of maladaptive behavior, and types of therapy.
 Includes methods of clinical assessment and research

 PY 325: Developmental Psychology